When is Momentum Extragradient Optimal? A Polynomial-Based Analysis: Problem Setup and Related Work

-Unfortunately, finding Nash equilibria for general games is impractical to solve \parencite{shoham2008multiagent, letcher2019differentiable}.\footnote{Finding Nash equilibira can be refomulated as a nonlinear complementarity problem, which is PPAD hard \parencite{daskalakis2009complexity, letcher2019differentiable}.} Instead, we focus on finding a stationary point of the vector field $v$, since a Nash equilibrium is always a stationary point of the gradient dynamics.
-That is, we want to solve:
+Unfortunately, finding Nash equilibria for general games remains an \emph{intractable problem} \citep{shoham2008multiagent, letcher2019differentiable}.\footnote{Formulating Nash equilibrium search as a nonlinear complementarity problem makes it inherently difficult, classified as PPAD-hard \citep{daskalakis2009complexity, letcher2019differentiable}.} Therefore, instead of directly searching for Nash equilibria, we focus on finding \emph{stationary points} of the game's vector field $v$.
+This approach is motivated by the fact that any Nash equilibrium necessarily corresponds to a stationary point of the gradient dynamics.
+In other words, we aim to solve the following problem: